eatsjobs/screen-shooter/README.md

 Generate JSON data the session and screenshots the site. by [@eatsjobs](mailto:pasquale.mangialavori@gmail.com)

-## Purpose Retrieve session information directly in the browser
+## The Purpose of this project is to let the user retrieve session information directly in the browser
 The package is released in two format output:
 - standalone umd build
 - esm modern package
-If you use webpack the new esm package SHOULD be loaded (check your configuration)
+If you use webpack the new esm package MUST be loaded (check your configuration)

 # What I have used to develop it
 - [Preact X](https://preactjs.com/) and [htm](https://github.com/developit/htm)